 - Is the parking situation convenient?

-- Does the church have a good coffee shop (or no coffee shop)?
+- Do they have a good coffee shop (or no coffee shop)?

 - Do we enjoy the music or the musicians during worship time?

-- Does the church have a good logo that looks good on my car or my shirt?
+- Do they have a good logo that looks good on my car or my shirt?

-- Are the church’s lights, sound, screens, and website all acceptable?
+- Are the lights, sound, screens, and website all acceptable?

 I realize that some of these are realistic, practical considerations.
 If you have to work on Sundays, you need a church that offers services on different days.
 I get that.

-I am not even trying to call anybody out for wanting good coffee during church.
+I am not even trying to call anybody out for wanting good coffee.
 I’m simply saying that these things – all of these things – are secondary things.
-We first should be sure that a church has their primary things together before any of the above things are considered.
+We first should be sure that a church has its primary things together before any of the above things are considered.

 What are the primary things?